Juventus Next Gen: Reception

-Juventus's reserve team and the second-team project itself led by FIGC have faced a lot of criticism.
-On 28 July 2018, before the team's official foundation, Sicula Leonzio president Giuseppe Leonardo criticised Juventus's choice to form their reserve team by saying: "Reserve teams are a flop, an experiment that does not lead to anywhere.
-Juventus B are going to be harmful and will distort the championship: they are not a newly promoted team but they are certainly going to be strong, we have seen this in women's football that the Bianconeri don't make a bad impression wherever they put their effort".
+Juventus's reserve team and the FIGC's second-team project itself, which was already adopted in other countries by many decades prior (Barcelona Atlètic and Real Madrid Castilla in Spain or Bayern Munich II in Germany, among other top European clubs) as there were reserve teams since the sport's early decades, faced significant criticism.
+On 28 July 2018, even before the team's official foundation, Sicula Leonzio president Giuseppe Leonardo criticised Juventus's choice to form their reserve team by saying: "Reserve teams are a flop, an experiment that does not lead to anywhere.
+Juventus B are going to be harmful and will distort the championship: they are not a newly promoted team but they are certainly going to be strong, we have seen this in women's football that the Bianconeri don't make a bad impression wherever they put their effort."
 In August 2018, Sportitalia director Michele Criscitellio criticised the second-team project by stating: "The mission of Juve[ntus] B was to get their youngsters to play and not to take away a place from the Serie C clubs to reach the Serie B. The buying power is so different that there would be no competition.
-It is pointless to make investments for whoever Juventus will end up in the group".
+It is pointless to make investments for whoever Juventus will end up in the group."
+Despite criticism, Juventus Next Gen was influential as the first second-team of a Serie A club, as Atalanta U23, Milan Futuro, and Inter U23 were established in the next decade.

-In December 2018, Pisa's fans attacked Juventus U23 by stating, in an official statement: "B teams are an insult to the dignity of those who consider the Lega Pro their own Serie A", further noting that Pisa should not act as a "sparring partner" for "youngsters without a stadium and history".
-The fans also defected the two league matches against Juventus U23 in the 2018–19 Serie C. In September 2019, Arezzo's fans flew a banner in front of their bus saying "No to B teams".
-They too defected the match against them as they had done in April.

-In November 2021, Padova's fans considered Juventus U23 a "Super League franchise" and defected the two league matches against them.
+In December 2018, Pisa's fan groups criticised Juventus U23 by stating, in an official statement: "B teams are an insult to the dignity of those who consider the Lega Pro their own Serie A", further noting that Pisa should not act as a "sparring partner" for "youngsters without a stadium and history".
+The Pisa fan groups also boycotted the two league matches against Juventus U23 in the 2018–19 Serie C. In September 2019, an Arezzo fan group flew a banner in front of their bus saying "No to B teams".
+They too boycotted the match against them as they had done in the preceding April.
+In November 2021, a Padova fan group called Juventus U23 a "Super League franchise" and boycotted the two league matches against them.
 In July 2022, Lega Serie B president Mauro Balata expressed dissent towards reserve teams playing in Serie B, saying: "Our league embraces big and important cities.
 If another league wants to continue with this second-team project they can do so, but without affecting our rights and our history.
-It is not fair".
+It is not fair."